Tennessee vs. Louisiana: Odds, spread, over/under - NCAA Tournament First Round

 Tennessee vs. Louisiana Betting Trends

-- Tennessee has put together a 17-16-0 ATS record so far this year.
+- Tennessee has compiled a 17-16-0 ATS record so far this year.

-- So far this season, 13 out of the Volunteers' 33 games have hit the over.
+- Louisiana has put together a 16-13-1 ATS record so far this year.

-- Louisiana has covered 16 times in 30 chances against the spread this year.
+- In the Ragin' Cajuns' 30 chances this season, the combined scoring has gone over the point total 16 times.

 Tennessee Futures Odds